-A few members of the party had previously holidayed in Thailand, others had heard about Thailand through friends and naturally with my presence the conversation took a Thai theme.
+A few members of the party had previously holidayed in Thailand, others had heard about Thailand through friends, and naturally, with my presence, the conversation took a Thai theme.
 It wasn’t long before the comments started to fly and Thai women became the punching bag.

 Another guy in the group then told of a woman he knew who had recently returned from a business trip in Thailand and had witnessed Thai women putting darts in their private parts at a show.

-What’s strange to me is that the general perception of Thailand is one of a huge knocking shop, a country consumed by sex, yet except for a few strips in the major tourist areas, not only is this completely inaccurate, but totally out of sync with what is in fact a very prudish nation by nature.
+What’s strange to me is that the general perception of Thailand is one of a huge knocking shop, a country consumed by sex, yet except for a few strips in the major tourist areas, not only is this completely inaccurate, but totally out of sync with what is in fact a prudish nation by nature.

-Even more disturbing is that the negative imagery engrained on the minds of foreigners is passed on by the most unreliable of sources – ill-mannered tourists who spend weeks on end sitting drunk on bar stools, sleeping with prostitutes and never even getting close to understanding Thai people, Thai culture or Thai history.
+Even more disturbing is that the negative imagery engrained on the minds of foreigners is passed on by the most unreliable of sources – tourists who spend weeks on end sitting drunk on bar stools, sleeping with prostitutes and never getting outside of the hedonistic circus.

-Thailand is known throughout the world for the red light strips of Bangkok (all three of them) and a few scattered amongst the tourist islands, but then Amsterdam is also well famed for its prostitution.
+Thailand is known throughout the world for the red light strips of Bangkok (all three of them) and a few scattered amongst the tourist islands.
+But then Amsterdam is also famed for its prostitution.

 No, Holland gets away with being a place where prostitution is legal.
 English women also escape punishment, even though we have Soho in London and a wealth of street prostitution up and down the country, not to mention endless adverts for visiting massage services online, in local papers and magazine supplements.

-If a Thai man spoke about English, or European, women in the way we European men speak about Thai women he would be verbally abused, but we think its fine to tarnish an entire nation of women with the sex worker brush.
+If a Thai man spoke about English, or European, women in the way we European men speak about Thai women, he would be verbally abused.
+But we think its fine to tarnish an entire nation of women with the sex worker brush.

 So how and why did the Thai female come to be seen in this light?

 To simplify the story, American forces had a huge presence in Thailand during the war, and carried out 80% of air strikes on North Vietnam from air bases situated mainly in the North East of Thailand.

-In fact, it is estimated less than 1.7% of the population work in the sex industry (men and women), so why the funny looks when a person says they live in Thailand, or they have a Thai girlfriend or would like to visit the country?
+In fact, it is estimated less than 1.7% of the population work in the sex industry (men and women), so why the funny looks when a person says they live in Thailand, or they have a Thai girlfriend, or would like to visit the country?

 Some Europeans make a habit out of stereotyping entire ‘dark skinned’ countries over the actions of a minority of their citizens, but as Europeans we would never admit that copious amounts of our own women are stripping and sleeping with men for money.